-This difference in scale makes it necessary to take advantage of the functionality offered by the optimizer for rescaling the parameter space.
+This difference in scale makes it necessary to take advantage of the functionality offered by the optimizers for rescaling the parameter space.
 This is particularly relevant for optimizers based on gradient descent approaches.
+This transform lets the user set an arbitrary center of rotation.
+The coordinates of the rotation center do not make part of the parameters array passed to the optimizer.
+Equation 8.11 illustrates the effect of applying the AffineTransform in a point in 3D space.